Push via Salt SSH

 In the Uyuni Web UI, navigate toand complete the appropriate fields.

 Select an activation key with the Push via SSH contact method configured.
-For more information about activation keys, see client-configuration:clients-and-activation-keys.adoc.
+For more information about activation keys, see client-configuration:activation-keys.adoc.

 Manage system completely via SSHcheckbox.